RockstarLang/rockstar2/codewithrockstar.com/02-values-and-variables.md

 One of Rockstar's unique features is the ability to initialise variables using song lyrics.
 ### Poetic Numbers

-A poetic number begins with the `like` keyword followed by a series of words.
+A poetic number begins with the `like` or `so` keyword, followed by a series of words.
 The Rockstar parser takes the length of each word and interprets it as a decimal digit:

 ```rockstar
 {% include_relative {{ page.examples }}poetic-numbers.rock %}